 Welcome to Spooky & the Metronome.
 I’m Deirdre Loughridge, a musicologist at Northeastern University.
-To date, my research has focused on music and technology in the eighteenth and nineteenth centuries.
-I was drawn to this area of research in part by the many resonances with cultural debates and transformations taking place today.
-In my forthcoming book, Haydn’s Sunrise, Beethoven’s Shadow: Audiovisual Culture and the Emergence of Musical Romanticism (University of Chicago Press), I explore how a proliferation of optical technologies in the eighteenth century contributed to changing ways of listening to music and understanding its powers.
-My current project, “Music and Technology: From Bone Flute to Auto-Tune,” examines historical processes of music-technological change, looking to the past to develop a critical perspective on our relationships to music and technology in the present.
-I also play the cello, and co-curate the Museum of Imaginary Musical Instruments.
+My research centers on histories of music and technology, and questions of music’s role in conceptions of “the human” and “nonhuman.”
+I was drawn to these topics of historical research in part by the many resonances with cultural debates and transformations taking place today.
+In my book Haydn’s Sunrise, Beethoven’s Shadow: Audiovisual Culture and the Emergence of Musical Romanticism (University of Chicago Press, 2016), I explore how a proliferation of optical technologies in the eighteenth century contributed to changing ways of listening to music and understanding its powers.
+My current book project, which I am working on at the Institute for Advanced Study in Princeton, NJ, examines human vs. machine configurations in music, beginning with mid eighteenth-century formulations of “the human” in connection with music-making and extending to the recent rise of cyborg and posthumanist theories in the popular music press.

 On this blog, I seek to amplify the resonances between musical past and present – to highlight repetitions and inheritances, to make them available to examination, evaluation and discussion.
 I invite you to add your voice here or on Twitter @ladyloughridge.
 Thank you for reading!